 Add to this that the buoys are not very well kept and therefore of worry.
 The concession owner seems to be greedy; mooring charges are higher than in Stupica and no receipt is offered; he also chases money for half days/short stays which others don't do.

 Some of the defect mooring buoys and ropes have been replaced for this season; the new buoys are plastic balls with a channel through the centre where the rope runs and is terminated with a loop so it does not slip out.
 To attach to the buoy, one has to put a rope through the loop.
-Seems easy; I have not checked how the ground rope is tied to the block but I suspect that there is no chain attached.
+Seems easy; I did not check how the ground rope is tied to the block.

 We go on one of the old buoys on the north west side not too far from the grill.
 I am not happy that the northwest wind which was said to calm after dark continues until late night.
 Nights feel much longer at this time of the year.